IBM/app-modernization-coexistence-layer/README.md

 ```
 Make a note of the GUID.
 It is needed in the next step.

-Run the below command to create service credentials:
+Run the below command to create service credentials.
+The service credentials will be used later.
 ```
 ibmcloud resource service-key-create skey --instance-id [GUID of DB2]
 ```